BAM Next Wave Festival

 Ridge Theater People

 Co-Founder and Director of Ridge Theater, Mr. McGrath has directed at venues including BAM, LA Opera, Lincoln Center, American Repertory Theater, Carnegie Hall, Verizon Hall Philadelphia, Krannert Center, Vineyard Theater, St. Ann’s Warehouse, La MaMa E.T.C. and The Kitchen.
 Venues abroad include Queen Elizabeth Hall (London), Muziekebow (Amsterdam), and De Singel (Antwerp).
-Bob has collaborated with John Adams, Gavin Bryars, Joseph Budenholzer, Mark Dion, Ben Katchor, Philip Glass, Michael Gordon, Neil LaBute, David Lang, Warren Leight, Ben Neill, Yannick Nezet-Seguin, Susan Sontag, Robert Spano, DJ Spooky, Mac Wellman, Richard Wesley, and Julia Wolfe.
+Bob has collaborated with John Adams, Gavin Bryars, Joseph Budenholzer, Mark Dion, Ben Katchor, Philip Glass, Michael Gordon, Neil LaBute, David Lang, Warren Leight, Ben Neill, Yannick Nezet-Seguin, Rachel J. Peters, Susan Sontag, Robert Spano, DJ Spooky, Mac Wellman, Richard Wesley, and Julia Wolfe.
 He has taught at Eastern Connecticut State University (Current), Virginia Tech (Associate Professor), and NYU.
 Awards include three OBIE awards for Direction, Best Production and Sustained Achievement.

 Projection and Set Designer